Object handles, type serialization, and proxy classes

 Python-Side Deserialization

-The BridgeConnection._deserialize() method reconstructs Python objects from JSON:
+The BridgeConnection._deserialize() method reconstructs Python objects from deserialized wire data (msgpack dicts/lists or JSON):

 def _deserialize(self, value):